ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/index.md

 **Contributions from people of all career stages and backgrounds are highly encouraged.** All these models and configurations are developed are open source.
 Development is led by ACCESS-NRI and the [COSIMA working group](https://cosima.org.au/) where we follow an open development model building on the work of international modelling consortia.

+Contributors so far include: Christopher Bull (ACCESS-NRI), Josef Bisits (University of New South Wales).

 ### Report a bug or make a suggestion

 Technical issues related to ACCESS-iOM3 are best posted to [github.com/ACCESS-NRI/access-iom3-configs/issues](https://github.com/ACCESS-Community-Hub/access-iom3-configs/issues).
 If you would like to discuss the issue first, feel free to post it on the [access hive forum](https://forum.access-hive.org.au/c/cosima/29).